FlatbreadLabs/flatbread/packages/oyu/content/books/gendertrouble_butler.md

 ---
-title: "Gender Trouble: Feminism and the Subversion of Identity"
+title: 'Gender Trouble: Feminism and the Subversion of Identity'
 author: Judith Butler
 ---